marcotoronto/rdm-test/content/02_file_formats.md

 ## What are proprietary formats?

 - The file you were trying to open in the warm-up exercise was an older proprietary file that can no longer be opened.
 This inaccessibility can happen to other proprietary formats like Microsoft Word or Google Docs.
-- They are limited by software patents, lack of format specification details, or built-in encryption to <b>prevent open usage</b> by the public.
+- They are limited by software patents, lack of format specification details, or built-in encryption to revent open usage by the public.
 <p style="margin-bottom: 20px"></p>
 <img src="figures/encryption.jpg" width="300" style="margin-left:30px"/>
 <p style="margin-bottom: 20px"></p>